solana-foundation/developer-content/content/cookbook/wallets/verify-keypair.md

 ---
 title: How to Verify a Keypair
 sidebarSortOrder: 3
+description: "Learn how to verify keypairs on Solana."
 ---

 If you are given a keypair, you can verify whether or not the secret matches the